-Truth Behind Hidden Secret “God Mode” (or GodMode) Found in Windows 7
+Truth Behind Hidden Secret “God Mode” (aka Master Control Panel) Found in Windows 7 and Later

-So everyone is talking about the new "God Mode" found in Windows 7.
-Is it really new to Windows 7?
+So everyone is talking about the new “God Mode” found in Windows 7 and later.
+Is it really a new feature?
 Is it really a hidden secret thing?
 Lets understand it with the help of a very simple story.

 2 persons are discussing about "GodMode":

-Person 1: Did you know Windows 7 contains a hidden secret "God Mode"?
+Person 1: Did you know Windows 7 and later contain a hidden secret “God Mode”?

 Person 2: (Surprised...)
 Really?
 I didn't.
 Can you please let me know how to access it?

 Person 1: Sure.
-Just create a new folder anywhere in Windows 7.
+Just create a new folder anywhere in Windows.
 You can create it on Desktop or within Windows Explorer and give it following name:

 God Mode.{ED7BA470-8E54-465E-825C-99712043E01C}